arkency/posts/posts/2017-08-27-testing-deprecations-warnings-with-rspec.md

   end
 ```

 It's also worth noting, that most developers will rely on the RailsEventStore gem, which is the umbrella gem for all the ecosystem here.
-However, RailsEventStore is a simple wrapper over the RubyEventStore gem.
+However, RailsEventStore is only a simple wrapper over the RubyEventStore gem.
 In particular it means we wrap the public exceptions with a code like this:

 ```
+#!ruby

 module RailsEventStore
   Event                     = RubyEventStore::Event
   InMemoryRepository        = RubyEventStore::InMemoryRepository